ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When processing a diff query using the "Cursor" extension, the values of 'index' are used as cursor information, as defined in {{sec-using-cursor-diff-query-response}}.

-Furthermore, the Authorization Server defines an unsigned integer MAX_DIFF_BATCH <= N_MAX.
-The value of MAX_DIFF_BATCH specifies the maximum number of diff entries to be included in a single diff query response.
+For each update collection, the Authorization Server also defines a constant, positive integer MAX_DIFF_BATCH <= N_MAX, whose value specifies the maximum number of diff entries to be included in a single diff query response.
+The specific value depends on the specific registered device or administrator associated with the update collection in question.
 If supporting the "Cursor" extension, the Authorization Server SHOULD provide registered devices and administrators with the value of MAX_DIFF_BATCH, upon their registration (see {{sec-registration}}).

 ## Query Parameters # {#sec-trl-endpoint-query-parameters}